2007 Edmonton municipal election: Councillors

+Each voter could cast two votes.
+Plurality block voting was used to elect members.

 Public school trustees

 Separate school trustees

 One trustee is elected from each ward, and the non-victorious candidate with the most total votes is also elected.

 Jim Urlacher served as the trustee from Ward 2 until his death on May 16, 2009.

 Reaction

 Mayoral

 Incumbent Stephen Mandel won an absolute majority of the votes for mayor, far ahead of the second candidate Don Koziak, however the lack of a close race left voter turnout very low, 27 percent.
 Observers saw it as an endorsement of Mandel's more ambitious attitude and free-spending ways compared to past mayors, as well as a mandate to push the province for more funding and neighbouring communities for great regional planning.

 Council

 Ward 4

 Ben Henderson just managed to fend off Lewis Cardinal by 184 to fill the vacant seat.

 Ward 5

 Ward 5 provided the biggest surprise of the election as incumbent and former mayoral candidate Mike Nickel was upset by 28-year-old newcomer Don Iveson.
 Iveson received 2,000 more votes than Nickel.
 Nickel was the only incumbent not re-elected.